The Scarcity Model

 When I was growing up, the most valuable thing a kid could own was a Charizard pokemon card.

-Imagine if they had put one in every box of Nutri Grain – everyone would have had one, making them borderline worthless.
+Imagine if they had put one in every box of cereal – everyone would have had one, making them borderline worthless.

 These two value propositions are compelling, but have their limitations.